Escape-Technologies/graphql-security-academy/packages/lessons/broken-object-property-level-authorization/README.md

 }
 ```

 Running this query allows you to see the list of users and their locations.
-Because `location` is a sensitive data we want to protect, we want to make sure that only the user themselves can see it.
+Because `location` is sensitive data we want to protect, we want to make sure that only the user themselves can see it.

 ```graphql
 # This should work